paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-201-victim-rights-compensation-and-assistance.md

 <a id="section-20121"></a>
 ## § 20121.
 Legal assistance for victims
 **(a) In general** The purpose of this section is to enable the Attorney General to award grants to increase the availability of civil and criminal legal assistance necessary to provide effective aid to adult and youth victims of domestic violence, dating violence, stalking, or sexual assault who are seeking relief in legal matters relating to or arising out of that abuse or violence, at minimal or no cost to the victims.
+When legal assistance to a dependent is necessary for the safety of a victim, such assistance may be provided.
 Criminal legal assistance provided for under this section shall be limited to criminal matters relating to or arising out of domestic violence, sexual assault, dating violence, and stalking.

 **(b) Definitions and grant conditions** In this section, the definitions and grant conditions provided in [section 12291 of this title](./chapter-121-violent-crime-control-and-law-enforcement.md#section-12291) shall apply.